andrescar18/datascience/README.md

 # datascience
-Some projects relation with data science, from the beginning to advanced analisys.
+Some projects relation with data science, from beginning to advanced analisys.